 Can You Use CPAP While You're Awake?

 People usually use a CPAP machine while they are sleeping.
-However, you may be wondering can you use a CPAP while awake.
-We’re going to clear up the confusion that exists, so you can find out whether there is any benefit to using a CPAP while awake.
+However, you may be wondering can you use CPAP therapy while awake?
+We’re going to clear up the confusion that exists, so you can find out whether there is any benefit to using continuous positive airway pressure while awake.

 The short answer is yes, you can.
 However, needing to do so depends on whether you have sleep apnea during the day or not.
 Some people have too much carbon dioxide in their blood.
-A side effect of this is a greater difficulty of breathing throughout the course of a day.
+A side effect of this is a greater difficulty breathing throughout the course of a day.
 The root cause of this lies in the malfunction of the brainstem.
 Most people with sleep apnea will only have trouble breathing at night.
 For those who also have difficulty breathing when they’re awake, a CPAP can be helpful.
+Make sure you seek medical advice from your healthcare provider or sleep medicine specialist before you make any decisions.
+Before prescribing CPAP therapy you will most likely have to do a sleep study to measure your apnea-hypopnea index and a titration study to figure out the correct pressure levels for you.

 Day Time Sleep Apnea

-If you suffer from central sleep apnea, you may feel like you want to sleep during the day.
+If you suffer from the sleep disorder central sleep apnea, you may feel like you want to sleep during the day.
 You may even get frequent headaches due to having your regular nightly sleep cycle interrupted.
 Other issues you may notice are an inability to concentrate on anything for too long, as well as general weakness.
+This may also be a sign of underlying medical conditions such as high blood pressure.

-If you are not breathing correctly, you may have obstructive sleep apnea, be it day or night.
+If you are not breathing correctly, you may have obstructive sleep apnea (OSA), be it day or night.
 If your breathing difficulties during the day are not too extreme, but you still feel it is more challenging to breathe, you can get help from a CPAP machine as well.
+The airflow pressure will clear the obstruction making it difficult for you to breathe.
+In order for the CPAP therapy to work correctly, you must have the correct air pressure setting on your CPAP device.
 It can help you be aware of your breathing and focus on breathing properly so that more oxygen is delivered to your brain.

 Involuntary non-compliance is something that sometimes occurs at night when you are uncomfortable wearing a CPAP mask.
 By using a CPAP while you’re awake, you can become more comfortable with it subconsciously, which will help you keep the CPAP mask on properly throughout the entire night.